python/cpython/Doc/library/importlib.rst

    (:attr:`__path__`)

    The list of locations where the package's submodules will be found.
-   Setting this to a list, even an empty one, is how a :term:`finder` indicates to the import system that this is a package.
+   The :term:`finder` should set this attribute to a list, even an empty one, to indicate to the import system that the module is a package.
 It should be set to ``None`` for non-package modules.
 It is set automatically later to a special object for namespace packages.

    .. attribute:: loader_state

-   The :term:`finder` may set this to an object containing additional, module-specific data to use when loading the module.
+   The :term:`finder` may set this attribute to an object containing additional, module-specific data to use when loading the module.
 Otherwise it should be set to ``None``.